Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 • Tomato sauce: Plain canned tomato sauce to which we’ll add simple spices.
 Salt and a bit of sugar to reduce acidity.
 You could opt for jarred spaghetti sauce or marinara sauce that already has spices, salt, and sugar added to it.

-How to Make Spaghetti In an Instant Pot
+How to Make Spaghetti In Instant Pot

 There’s no waiting for the water to boil and no sauce splattering all over the place.